adeline-benhaim/OC-Projet-9-Mediscreen/README.md

 5.Using the command prompt, navigate to the folder that contains the docker-compose.yml then run the following command to deploy all mediscreen microservices:

 `docker-compose up -d`

+## Add example into the database

+By default, the databases are empty, if you want to test the application with data you can execute this example CURL commands for patientInfo and patientNote :

+1.patientInfo :

+`curl -d "firstName=Lucas&lastName=Ferguson&sex=M&dob=1968-06-22&address=2 Warren Street&phone=387-866-1399" -X POST http://localhost:8081/patient/add`

+2.patientNote :

+`curl -d '{"patId":1, "note":"This is a new note","doctorName":"Doctor1"}' -X POST http://localhost:8082/appointment/add -H "Content-Type: application/json"`